 Leave anything black at home: Santiago was made for road-testing your brightest, boldest outfits.
 Make like traditional locals and mix as many prints, cuts and fabrics as you can fit in your case.

 On balmy summer evenings, head to the wooden-and-glass-floored rooftop terrace (ice-cold cocktail in hand) and sit pretty on padded rattan sofas flanked by steel-potted shrubs.
+The hotel also has a room available with disability access and two elevators.

 If night sky-watching is your thing, opt for a dinner spot in the atrium area under the glass ceiling and watch the heavens fade from blue to black.